nareddyt/cs3600-pycharm-debugging/README.md

 #### Stop

 Of course, make sure to hit the stop button after you're done with the debugger.

+We'll let you play around with the debugger on your code.
+Try it out!

 ## Other Protips (Optional)